mehulagg/gitlab/doc/user/application_security/index.md

 The default analyzer templates and AutoDevOps as of 14.0 are configured to ['allow_failure:exit_codes'](https://docs.gitlab.com/ee/ci/yaml/#allow_failureexit_codes) for exit code 6 so that you will see the warning icon for jobs that run successfully and have findings, and so that it does not fail your pipeline.

 This change was made because we recommend that you do not fail your pipeline as a result of a secure job running successfully and identifying findings.
-If you wish to restrict the merging of code with findings, we recommend enforcing thuis by utilizing our [secure merge request approvals](https://docs.gitlab.com/ee/user/application_security/index.html#security-approvals-in-merge-requests), which is a specific rule subset of subset of GitLab's [merge request approval](https://docs.gitlab.com/ee/user/project/merge_requests/merge_request_approvals.html) functionality.
+If you wish to restrict the merging of code with findings, we recommend enforcing this by utilizing our [secure merge request approvals](https://docs.gitlab.com/ee/user/application_security/index.html#security-approvals-in-merge-requests), which is a specific rule subset of GitLab's [merge request approval](https://docs.gitlab.com/ee/user/project/merge_requests/merge_request_approvals.html) functionality.

 If you wish for more granular policy and rule enforcement than is available through our exit codes and secure merge request approvals, you should review the upcoming features in the [Security Orchestration category](https://about.gitlab.com/direction/protect/security_orchestration/).